-Antelope Valley United Mutuals Group are Antelope Park Mutual Water Company, Aqua-J Mutual Water Company, Averydale Mutual Water Company, Baxter Mutual Water Company, Bleich Flat Mutual Water Company, Colorado Mutual Water Co., El Dorado Mutual Water Company, Evergreen Mutual Water Company, Land Projects Mutual Water Co., Landale Mutual Water Co., Shadow Acres Mutual Water Company, Sundale Mutual Water Company, Sunnyside Farms Mutual Water Company, Inc., Tierra Bonita Mutual Water Company, West Side Park

-Mutual Water Co. and White Fence Farms Mutual Water Co., together with the successor(s)-ininterest to any member thereof.
+3.5.5 Antelope Valley United Mutuals Group.
+The members of the Antelope Valley United Mutuals Group are Antelope Park Mutual Water Company, Aqua-J Mutual Water Company, Averydale Mutual Water Company, Baxter Mutual Water Company, Bleich Flat Mutual Water Company, Colorado Mutual Water Co., El Dorado Mutual Water Company, Evergreen Mutual Water Company, Land Projects Mutual Water Co., Landale Mutual Water Co., Shadow Acres Mutual Water Company, Sundale Mutual Water Company, Sunnyside Farms Mutual Water Company, Inc., Tierra Bonita Mutual Water Company, West Side Park Mutual Water Co. and White Fence Farms Mutual Water Co., together with the successor(s)-in-interest to any member thereof.
 Each of the members of the Antelope Valley United Mutuals Group was formed when the owner(s) of the lands that were being developed incorporated the mutual water company and transferred their water rights to the mutual water company in exchange for shares of common stock.
 The mutual water company owns, operates and maintains the infrastructure for the production, storage, distribution and delivery of water solely to its shareholders.
 The shareholders of each of these mutual water companies, who are the owners of the real property that is situated within the mutual water company's service area, have the right to have water delivered to their properties, a right appurtenant to their land.
 [See, Erwin v.
-Gage Canal Company (1964) 226 Cal.
-App.
-2d 189].
+Gage Canal Company (1964) 226 Cal.App.2d 189].

 - 3.5.6 AVEK.
 The Antelope Valley-East Kern Water Agency. - 3.5.7 Balance Assessment.
 The amount of money charged by the Watermaster on all Production Rights, excluding the United States' actual Production, to pay for the costs, not including infrastructure, to purchase, deliver, produce in lieu, or arrange for alternative pumping sources in the Basin. - 3.5.8 Basin.
 The area adjudicated in this Action as shown on Exhibit 2, attached hereto and incorporated herein by reference, which lies within the boundaries of the line labeled "Boundaries of the Adjudicated Area" and described therein.
-The Basin generally encompasses the Antelope Valley bordered on the West and South by the San Gabriel and Tehachapi Mountains, with the eastern boundary being the Los Angeles-San Bernardino County line, as determined by the Court. - Carry Over.
-The right to Produce an unproduced portion of an annual Production Right or a Right to Imported Water Return Flows in a Year subsequent to the Year in which the Production Right or Right to Imported Water Return Flows was originally available. - 3.5.10 Conjunctive Use.
-A method of operation of a groundwater basin under which Imported Water is used or stored in the Basin in Years when it is available; allowing causes, including any adverse effect on water rates, lease rates, or demand for water.
+The Basin generally encompasses the Antelope Valley bordered on the West and South by the San Gabriel and Tehachapi Mountains, with the eastern boundary being the Los Angeles-San Bernardino

+County line, as determined by the Court.

+3.5.9 Carry Over.
+The right to Produce an unproduced portion of an annual Production Right or a Right to Imported Water Return Flows in a Year subsequent to the Year in which the Production Right or Right to Imported Water Return Flows was originally available.

+3.5.10 Conjunctive Use.
+A method of operation of a groundwater basin under which Imported Water is used or stored in the Basin in Years when it is available; allowing the Basin to refill, and more Groundwater is Produced in Years when Imported Water is less available.